kamranahmedse/developer-roadmap/content/roadmaps/110-java/content/107-testing-java-apps/102-cukes.md

 # Cukes

-Cukes is the name of the archived version of Cucumber-JVM. io.cucumber and info.cukes are both Maven group ids. info.cukes were for the Cucumber version till 1.2.5.
+Cukes is the name of the archived version of Cucumber-JVM. io.cucumber and info.cukes are both Maven group IDs. info.cukes were for the Cucumber version till 1.2.5.
 The latest version is io.cucumber starting from 2.0.0 and currently being 7.8.1.
 Older Cucumber-JVM 1.x versions you can find under Maven Group ID info.cukes.

 <ResourceGroupTitle>Free Content</ResourceGroupTitle>
 <BadgeLink colorScheme='blue' badgeText='Official Doc' href='https://cucumber.io/blog/open-source/announcing-cucumber-jvm-2-0-0/'>Announcing Cucumber-JVM v2.0.0</BadgeLink>